 This chart shows the physical silver premium over spot based on the prices from GoldPrice.Org and the Ebay Dealer Price for a roll of 20 Silver Eagles (selling in quantities of more than 10).
 The first data point is my last purchase of a 20 roll of Silver Eagles back in August of 2019 when the premium was only 13.47%.

-Bullion Exchanges is lowest price dealer selling in quantities of more than 10.
+APMEX is the lowest price dealer selling in quantities of more than 10.

 UPDATE 8/10/20 @ 7:45 PM: The previous low-cost dealer, MCM, does not show any coins for sale at previous prices (now MCM is offering 20-coin lots at $772.40) so the premium increased.
 DBS Coin is the lowest price dealer now.